Tree of Liberty (symbol): UMP political party logo

 The tree of liberty adopted by the Union pour un mouvement populaire (UMP), a French political party of the center and right, thus appears on its logo.
 It is white between blue and red in the center of the logo, echoing the three colors of the French flag, and features an oak or apple tree, typical trees of the French terroir and "fetishes" of the French right.

 The oak, the tree of freedom par excellence, symbolizes in European culture durability, virility, power, stability and unity.
 The day after his death, Charles de Gaulle was depicted as a felled oak in a front-page drawing by Jacques Faizant in Le Figaro (November 11, 1970).
 As for the apple tree, it was one of the symbols of Jacques Chirac's campaign for election to the presidency of the French Republic in 1995.
 The apple tree, along with the apple, represented the fruits of France.

 Whatever the species of tree, the symbolism of the Tree of Liberty is based on the universal values and humanist principles of the French Republic.

 For historian Bernard Richard, "it could be said that it has taken the place occupied on the RPR 'logo' by the cross of Lorraine, which some people find annoying, or the Phrygian bonnet, which already offended some Gaullist deputies".

 Quotes

-"The tree of liberty must be revived from time to time by the blood of patriots and tyrants."
+"The tree of liberty must be refreshed from time to time with the blood of patriots and tyrants.
+It is it's natural manure."